Kvn11/Kvn11.github.io/content/post/iced_id/index.md

 remove_fake_branches(0x7ffd00e31000)
 bv.commit_undo_actions()
 ```
-Also, you will need to disable `Tail Call Analysis` in whatever tool you are using, otherwise, there the psuedo c view will not be as concise as it could be.
+Also, from reading this [article](https://binary.ninja/2023/11/13/obfuscation-flare-on.html) you will need to disable `Tail Call Analysis` in whatever tool you are using, otherwise, the psuedo c view will not be as concise as it could be.
 And just like that, the control flow becomes so much easier to read.
 Ngl, seeing this happen in real time was very satisfying.